 So they'd impose a 95% excise tax on prescription drugs unless drug manufacturers accept government price controls.

-Well, in reality, all drug manufacturers would accept the price controls, or they're just going to stop selling their drug in the United States and sell it elsewhere and probably start manufacturing it elsewhere, also.
+Well, in reality, all drug manufacturers would accept the price controls, or they're just going to stop selling their drug in the United States and sell it elsewhere and probably start manufacturing it elsewhere also.

 On top of that, a $52 billion income tax hike on mid-sized and family businesses.

-And they're predict that they would perform an additional 1.2 million annual audits under the Democratic plan to increase spending by and hire $87,000 new agents.
+And supersizing the IRS audits on top of that, and they're predicting that they would perform an additional $1.2 million annual audits under the Democratic plan to increase spending and hire 87,000 new agents.

 Where's that going to come from?